 Dave teaches online courses in Approaches to Community Development, Community Mobilization, and Community-based Mapping.

-Frank has been an active member and leader within Engineers Without Borders USA since 2005, and has held officer positions in the Washington University student chapter and both the Kansas City and Chicago professional chapters.
-He is the former president of EWB-USA’s Great Lakes Region and currently serves as the chair of the Energy Standing Content Committee, a team of subject-matter experts which advises EWB-USA on renewable energy projects in the developing world.
+Frank has been an active member and leader within Engineers Without Borders USA since 2005, holding officer positions in at the local, regional, and national level.
+He is the former president of EWB-USA’s Great Lakes Region, former Chair of the Energy Standing Content Committee, and a former Board Member.

 Mila holds an MBA in Global Social and Sustainable Enterprise from Colorado State University and a B.A. in political science from Reed College with a specialty in repressive governments’ relation to civil society.
 She has over 17 years’ experience as a senior corporate paralegal, specializing in corporate and securities law, mergers and acquisitions, IPO’s, financings, corporate governance, and investor relations for public and private companies in both the profit and non-profit sectors.
 Her extensive business background includes serving clients in a wide variety of industries including biotech, alternative energy, manufacturing, venture capital, software and education.
 Mila is fluent in Spanish, has been an educator and trainer for 20 years, customizing participatory trainings for non-profit organizations, and is a certified ESL teacher.
 She is also the co-founder, community development and legal director for Living Roots (a Village Earth affiliate).